dmgutierrez/spotify-musixmatch-data-collector/README.md

 $ pip install spotmux
 ```

-##### Setting up relevant variables variables
+##### Setting up relevant variables
-In order to run the module, you would need to create the following environment variables:
+In order to run the module, you would need to consider the following variables:
 Environment Variable | Description
 ------------ | -------------
 HOST | MongoDB host